|

 whether I'm going to have a short or long conversation (they may not be

-home or running out to do something when I call), I prefer an
+home or running out to do something when I call), I preferred an

 international calling card with a fixed/flat rate, with no connection

 fee or extra charges.
-That way I know exactly what I'm paying
+That way I knew exactly what I'm paying

 per minute.
-For this peace of mind, I'll pay a slightly
+For this peace of mind, I was willing to pay a

 higher per minute fee.
-But, of course, depending on your
+Of course, depending on your

 needs and calling patterns, your preferences may be different.